gwaidan/metro-modular/ColonelMIDI/readme.md

 <b>v0.12 (first publication):</b>

--use "spare" gates in input-side LED drivers to buffer 6N137 optocoupler outputs
+-use "spare" gates in input-side LED drivers for "belt and braces" buffering of 6N137 optocoupler outputs